 é-zine // isolation // editorial

-Welcome to the seventh edition of our é-zine on the theme ‘Isolation’.
+Welcome to the eighth edition of our é-zine on the theme ‘Isolation’.
 When we announced the theme, earlier this year, we were just entering the first lockdown and we had assumed that after a period of several months we would slowly be getting back to a semblance of normality.
 Yet we still find ourselves in an uncertain world, with the continuing need to socially distance, and even lockdown at a local level, in order to keep ourselves safe.
 This imposed period of isolation has certainly fuelled the creative process, we have been overwhelmed with the volume of submissions received and after a tough selection process we are now delighted to share all of the features for this edition.

 First up we have contributions from our very own list of published authors, charting their own personal experiences of lockdown.
 Craig Jordan-Baker has provided an audio compilation, titled, Two-Metre Island, which is a highly personalised account of his experience of lockdown and his reflections upon the recent death of his mother.
 David Brennan, in his Virus Diaries, gives us a front-line glimpse into what it was like for him in China at the very outset of the Covid19 outbreak, through both words and photography.
 Jamie Guiney, in the short story Lockdown, charts his own experience of testing positive for Covid19 and its debilitating effects.
 Lynn Buckle, who also tested positive for Covid19, was hospitalised and is still suffering from the long-term side effects of it, has channelled her experience into an experimental literary collage titled Town Crier.